 Eliminating counterfeit goods in South Africa is essential to our economy.
 The consequences of not acting against the sale of such goods result in a loss in sales of genuine goods and brands.
 Our country implemented effective counterfeit laws through our Counterfeit Goods Act 37 of 1997.
 The aim of the Act is to afford protection to intellectual property owners that have registered trademarks or unregistered but well-known trademarks.
 Dealing in counterfeit goods can be described as the manufacturing or producing of trademarked goods for non-private or domestic use.
 It can further be described as the selling, leasing or exchanging of trademarked goods without the authorization of the trademark owner.

 The remedies available to the intellectual property owners that identify the trade in counterfeit goods are to request the assistance of the Department of Trade and Industry, whereby the department shall appoint an inspector to lodge an investigation, should it be found that there has been an infringement on their intellectual rights, the trademark owner can request the assistance of the South African Police Service for criminal action to be taken against the offenders.

 If you consider starting your own business, please be mindful of the trademark rights of the goods that you intend to sell.
-Should you require any assistance with regards to trademark rights do not hesitate to CONTACT US.
+Should you require any assistance with regard to trademark rights do not hesitate to contact us.